pboling/yacs/README.md

   - The Playwright config (playwright.config.ts) auto-starts the dev stack via npm run dev:serve (backend + Vite dev server) and waits for http://localhost:5173.
   - Tests live under e2e/ and include:
     - ws-setup.spec.ts → asserts the app establishes a WebSocket connection (waits for a page websocket and window.__APP_WS__ to be OPEN).
-    - ws-updates.spec.ts → asserts that the first row in both tables updates within a timeout, indicating live data flow.
+    - ws-sells-updates.spec.ts → asserts that the first row in both tables updates within a timeout, indicating live data flow.

 - Troubleshooting
   - If you don’t see updates, open the browser console: extensive logs have been added under the WS and TokensPane prefixes to trace what’s happening.